microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 The undo window defines how far back, in terms of the edit history, peers are expected to retain information about past edits and their associated repair data.
+Applications can decide to support an undo window of arbitrary size.
+The longer the undo window, the more edits are undone using the post-broadcast approach.
+The shorter the undo window, the more edits are undone using the pre-broadcast approach.

-For this data to be retained, it must first be obtained.
+For the relevant data to be retained, it must first be obtained.
 This happens in two ways:

 -   When a peer joins a session, the relevant historical information is included in the summary.\*